 Sneaky hidden fees can cost you a lot of money with little to show for it.
 Make sure the dealer you buy from is transparent about all of their fees and that the price you see is the price you pay.

 Upselling - Another way for dealers to compensate for 0% interest deals is to upsell products to you.
 This means they will offer you a range of products and services at an additional cost which may or may not be to your benefit.

 You may be offered a range of extras beyond this, sometimes at prices much higher than you could get them done yourself, for example third party retro fits like towbars and window tinting.
 A couple of upsells will easily make up for the lost interest on a used car.

 Other Factors to Be Aware of When Considering 0% Finance Used Car Deals

 A couple of other pointers to remember when looking at 0% finance used cars:

 Affordability - Make sure you can afford the deposit amount comfortably and don’t let a 0% interest finance deal tempt you into agreeing more than you can afford monthly for the full term of the agreement.

 Residual value - Bear in mind that the RV you are offered at the other end could be lower than expected resulting in higher monthly costs on your finance agreement and a disappointing sale value.

 At DCC we rarely offer 0% interest finance deals.
 Instead, we pride ourselves on offering competitive rates of finance to all customers, on all vehicles, all year round.
 We design custom finance quotations based on your individual needs to provide affordable, responsible finance agreements to suit you.

 Take a look at our live used car stocklist, each car has a finance example right there on the thumbnail so you can quickly and easily see what your finance repayments could look like.
-If you’d like to find out more about used car finance from DCC or speak to a finance manager, contact our finance team today at Southampton, Fareham or Waterlooville to discuss your requirements.
+If you’d like to find out more about used car finance from DCC or speak to a finance manager, contact our finance team today at Southampton or Fareham to discuss your requirements.